fsvreddit/automodmail/redditWiki.md

 ## Responding to ban appeals from users who aren't banned.

+Here's an example of a rule that checks for keywords relating to

     ---
     subject: ["ban appeal", "why am i banned", "why banned"]
     author: